timoklimmer/ambre/README.md

 from technical fields such as "created_at", "is_deleted" etc. Removing/not passing such data will improve ambre's performance.

-In some cases you may also be able to group individual items to aggregated items.
-Aggregated items mean less items, and the less items you have, the faster is ambre because it needs to deal with less data then.
+In some cases you may also be able to group individual items to a group.
+Grouped items mean less items, and the less items you have, the faster is ambre because it needs to deal with less data then.

+If performance is still not sufficient, you can also try distributing the training, as suggested above.

 ## Disclaimer